ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 ## Data Classes

-Eventually, I'm likely doing a full thing on data classes vs record classes.
 Data classes are classes that are for holding data, and they automatically generate certain methods to make comparison, selecting, and modifying data easier.
+Java's counterpart is record classes.
 The big difference between data and record classes is flexibility.
 Java's records have all final members, the data inside cannot be changed, where in Kotlin it can be.
 At least Java has them now, though!

 ## Extension Functions